NREL/OpenStudio-HPXML/docs/source/usage_instructions.rst

 Basic Run
 ~~~~~~~~~

-| The simplest and fastest method is to call the OpenStudio CLI with the provided ``workflow/run_simulation.rb`` script.
+| The simplest and fastest method is to call the OpenStudio CLI with the provided run script.
 For example:
 | ``openstudio workflow/run_simulation.rb -x workflow/sample_files/base.xml``
-| This will create a "run" directory with all input/output files.
-By default it will be found at the same location as the input HPXML file.
+| By default, a "run" directory with all input/output files is created next to input HPXML file.

+| To specify a different output directory:
+| ``openstudio workflow/run_simulation.rb -x workflow/sample_files/base.xml -o my_output_directory``

-You can also request generation of timeseries output CSV/JSON/MessagePack files as part of the calculation by providing one or more timeseries flags (``--hourly``, ``--daily``, ``--monthly``, or ``--timestep``).
+| You can also request generation of various timeseries outputs by providing one or more timeseries flags.
+For example:

-| For example, to request all possible hourly outputs in CSV format:
 | ``openstudio workflow/run_simulation.rb -x workflow/sample_files/base.xml --hourly ALL``
-| Or to request one or more specific monthly output types in JSON format:
 | ``openstudio workflow/run_simulation.rb -x workflow/sample_files/base.xml --monthly fuels --monthly temperatures --output-format json``
-| Or to request both monthly and hourly outputs (including an EnergyPlus output variable):
 | ``openstudio workflow/run_simulation.rb -x workflow/sample_files/base.xml --monthly fuels --hourly temperatures --hourly 'Zone People Occupant Count'``

-| You can also add a detailed schedule as part of the simulation by using:
+| You can also add stochastic occupancy schedules as part of the simulation:
 | ``openstudio workflow/run_simulation.rb -x workflow/sample_files/base.xml --add-stochastic-schedules``
 | This run includes the automatic generation of a CSV file with stochastic occupancy schedules that are used in the EnergyPlus simulation.

+| If you have an HPXML with multiple ``Building`` elements (e.g., pre- and post-retrofit configurations), you must specify which building to run:
+| ``openstudio workflow/run_simulation.rb -x multiple_buildings.xml --building-id MyBuildingName``

 Run ``openstudio workflow/run_simulation.rb -h`` to see all available commands/arguments.